kchacon120593/junr/README.md

 Access Open Data in R through the Junar API
 -------------------------------------------

 The Junar API is the basis for a number of Open Data initiatives in Latin America and the USA.
 The `junr` package is a wrapper to make it easier to access data made public through the Junar API.
-Some examples of implementations are: [the City of Pasadena](http://data.cityofpasadena.net/home/), and [the City of San Jose](http://data.sanjoseca.gov/home/).
-Others are listed on the [Junar website](http://junar.com/).
+Some examples of implementations are listed on the [Junar website](http://www.junar.com/).

 ### Installation